allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.metrics.tensorboard_single_series_per_graph`** (*bool*)

 :::note
-This configuration is deprecated.
+This option is deprecated.
 This plot behavior is now controlled via the UI
 :::

 * Indicates whether plots appear using TensorBoard behavior where each series is plotted in its own graph (plot-per-graph).